Kiran7007/Interview-Preparation/docs/kotlin.md

 **Important:** Value classes are not guaranteed to be allocation-free in every situation.
 They can be boxed when used with generics, nullable types, arrays, reflection, or certain APIs.

-Interview Answer:
-> A value class creates a distinct type around one value.

 ---